Definition

 What is qualitative data?

-Qualitative data is information that cannot be counted, measured or easily expressed using numbers.
-It is collected from text, audio and images and shared through data visualization tools, such as word clouds, timelines, graph databases, concept maps and infographics.
+Qualitative data is descriptive information that focuses on concepts and characteristics, rather than numbers and statistics.
+The data cannot be counted, measured or expressed numerically.
+Researchers collect qualitative data from text, images, audio and video files, and other sources.
+After collecting the data, they analyze it and share it through data visualization tools, such as word clouds, timelines, graph databases and infographics.

-Qualitative data analysis tries to answer questions about what actions people take and what motivates them to take those actions.
-Collecting and working with this kind of data can be time-consuming, because it requires reflection on the part of the analyst.
+Qualitative data analysis tries to answer questions about why people behave as they do and what motivates that behavior.
+Qualitative analysis is more time-consuming than other types of analysis because it takes longer to collect, analyze and present the data in a meaningful way.
 Someone who works with qualitative data is called a qualitative researcher or qualitative analyst.

-Qualitative data analytics (QDA) software is used in many research fields, including healthcare, as well as business and marketing.
+Qualitative data analytics software (QDAS) is used in many research fields, including healthcare, education, social services, market research and other disciplines.
 In statistics, qualitative data is known as categorical data.

 Types of qualitative data